ContractAutomataProject/CATLib_GraphLogicA/README.md

 This software has been developed for to the publication "An Experimental Toolchain for Strategy Synthesis with Spatial Properties", by Davide Basile, Maurice H. ter Beek & Vincenzo Ciancia, published in the Proceeding of the 11th International Symposium on Leveraging Applications of Formal Methods, Verification and Validation,  Adaptation and Learning.
 ISoLA 2022, Rhodes, Greece, October 22–30, 2022,  Part III, https://doi.org/10.1007/978-3-031-19759-8_10

-## Getting Started

-The latest release contains both the jars for reproducing the experiments of STTT SI Isola 2022 (file maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar) and the experiments of Isola 2022 (file maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar).

-OpenJDK11 or  a compatible version is required.

 ## STTT S.I.
 ISOLA 2022

+The latest release contains the jars for reproducing the experiments of STTT SI Isola 2022 (file maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar).

 For reproducing the experiments of CATLib described in our paper submitted to STTT Special Issue of ISOLA2022, download the latest jar release, and launch it with: